 Second, especially if you are working with living sample, try to work with fluorophores with a peak in excitation that is toward the longer wavelengths.
 Shorter wavelengths, such as UV, have a stronger energy and will damage your sample faster.

 Third, obviously, you want a bright fluorophore (high quantum yield) with a long lifetime.
-To choose from the myriad of fluorophore, I will recommend to use the fluorescent protein visualization tool develop by Talley Lambert and Kurt Thorn.
+To choose from the myriad of fluorophore, I will recommend to use the fluorescent protein visualization tool develop by Talley Lambert.

 Finally, avoid as much as possible any cross talk between your fluorophores, to check for that, you can use the Fluorescence SpectraViewer from Thermo Fisher Scientific.